Serene-Garden/Cepheus/README.md

 When `false`, there will be no eye icon and the text will be hidden.
 This parameter is meaningless when `isSecure` is `false`.

 Default as `true`

+### aboutLinkIsHidden
+`aboutLinkIsHidden: Bool` affects the language sheet, determine if the About link in it will be hidden or not.

+Please use `CephuesSettings()` to add a link to the About page if you hide it.

+Default as `false`

 ### autoCorrectionIsEnabled
 `autoCorrectionIsEnabled: Bool` determines if autocorrection is allowed.